BranchMetrics/AdobeBranchExtension-iOS/README.md

         @"currency":    @"USD"
     }];

 You can also customize which event types and sources are shared with Branch.
-Providing empty lists, disables sharing.
+Providing empty lists disables sharing.

     [AdobeBranchExtension configureEventTypes:@[ @"com.adobe.eventType.generic.track" ] andEventSources:@[ @"com.adobe.eventSource.requestContent" ];